 One of the many reasons this is such a popular spot is that you can camp right on the beach.
-Another bonus of camping here is that there is a huge area that only requires a backcountry permit to camp here.
+Another bonus of camping here is that there is lots of space for tents and it only requires a backcountry permit – no need to book months in advance.
 Even in the height of summer, you can still get a backcountry permit to enjoy a few nights on this pretty stretch of coastline.

 A backcountry site means that you need to pack out all of your rubbish as well.
 Please leave this beautiful place in the same condition that you found it.
 Beach fires are usually allowed here, but you should check to see if there are any local fire bans in effect.
 You will need to bring your own firewood as scavenging firewood is harmful to the local ecosystem.

 The Sombrio Beach waterfall is one of the coolest places along this stretch of Vancouver Island’s coastline.
 You’ll have to go and discover it yourself to see how truly amazing it is and we recommend grabbing some friends and spending a couple of nights out under the stars.

 It can be a little tricky to find this “hidden gem” but if you follow the instructions in this guide you should have no problems.
 Let us know in the comments if you have been lucky enough to explore this waterfall!